 THE CITY is an independent, nonprofit news outlet dedicated to hard-hitting reporting that serves the people of New York.
 Our reporters pound the pavement in all five boroughs, working with New Yorkers to tell their stories and make their lives better.
 We’re here to listen to New Yorkers, dig into their concerns and deliver stories that drive the public conversation and set the agenda on key issues.
 At a time when the media has been upended by technological, economic and political shifts, we want to reconnect people back to local news – and reconnect local news to getting action. https://www.thecity.nyc/

-Partners: Columbia Journalism School, Craig Newmark School of Journalism at CUNY and Boston College
+Partners: Stabile Center for Investigative Journalism at Columbia Journalism School, Craig Newmark School of Journalism at CUNY and The PULSE Program at Boston College

 We wish to express our gratitude to the Performers’ Unions: